Yan Gomes Player Props: Cubs vs. Dodgers

-The Chicago Cubs and Yan Gomes, who went 0-for-3 with an RBI last time out, battle Julio Urias and the Los Angeles Dodgers at Wrigley Field, Friday at 2:20 PM ET.
+After going 1-for-5 in his most recent game, Yan Gomes and the Chicago Cubs face the Los Angeles Dodgers (who will start Clayton Kershaw) at 2:20 PM ET on Sunday.

-He had a hitless showing in his last game (0-for-3 with an RBI) against the Athletics.
+He had a one-hit showing in his last game (1-for-5) against the Dodgers.

 Yan Gomes Game Info & Props vs. the Dodgers